Emergency Medicine Research Associate Internship

 The Research Associate program is very demanding and requires a great deal of commitment on the part of the student.

-Fall–Spring research associates can expect to work at least two four-hour clinical shifts and one two-hour nonclinical shift per week.
-This is a total of 10 hours per week for the duration of the school year.
+Fall–Spring research associates can expect to work at least two four-hour clinical shifts per week.

 Summer research associates are required to commit to at least four four-hour clinical shifts and one two-hour nonclinical shift per week.
 This is a minimum of 18 hours per week during the summer.